 This tibia fracture in a growing dog was un-displaced and was fixed in minimally invasive fashion with a locking plate that was slid along the bone between two small wounds.

-The advantage is that the wounds are small, little surgical trauma is caused and the blood supply to the fracture, which is what will ultimately allow it to heal, is not damaged.
+The advantage is that the wounds are minor, little surgical trauma is caused, and the blood supply to the fracture, which is what will ultimately allow it to heal, is not damaged.

-We used a locking plate which doesn’t need to be tightly against the bone to work, unlike conventional bone plates.
+Unlike conventional bone plates, we used a locking plate that doesn’t need to be tight against the bone.